moorepants/eme185/content/pages/instructor-guide.rst

 - [Lead TA] Get design supplies for the needs and specifications studio activity for next week.
 - [Lead TA] Make sure the design studio is stocked with markers, erasers, etc.
-- [All TAs] Come to the first 15 minutes of the first lecture to be introduced to the entire class.
-- [All TAs] Prepare a 5 to 7 minute introduction for the studio sessions.
+- [All TAs] Prepare a 5 minute introduction for the studio sessions.
 I would like you to have a "show and tell" and introduction for the studios.
 The idea would be to introduce your self and show a few things, slides, or just talk about a project or projects you have done that is relevant to them in the class.
 It should also give the students and idea what technical advice you can offer them.
+Drop the slides in the Google Drive.
 - [All TAs] Send the instructor a list of project preferences by the same due date as the CATME survey.
 - [All TAs] Read chapters 5 and 6, needs/specs slides, and needs/specs activity